fennovj/azure-notes/saa_c02_exam/01_resources.md

 - Kinesis Data Analytics - Stream Analytics kinda thing, allows you to run serverless SQL or Java on a Kinesis Data Stream.
 You can input/output directly from S3 or Kinesis Data Streams.
 - Kinesis Data Firehose - ETL service, gets data from AWS, *optionally* transforms it (using built-in-transformations), and stores it in S3 or Redshift (or a few others).
 - SQS - Simple queue service, for when Data Streams would be overkill.
 The main difference is Kinesis is more like Kafka, and Kinesis supports multiple consumers per topic/stream.
 Kinesis is better for real-time analytics and IoT, SQS is better for microservice decoupling.
+- Data Pipeline - Managed ETL service.
+Analog to Data Factory.
+Main usecase is moving data from A to B, and do some minor transformations.
+Example usecase: move data from S3 to Aurora.
+Or move data from DynamoDB to S3.

 ## Other